 Categorical thinking, as applied to humans, is a mode of thinking where individuals are primarily appraised according to the social group they belong to, rather than any individual qualities they may be possessed (Macrae & Bodenhausen, 2000).
 Although the idea has some support from neurological studies, in the main, categorical thinking has primarily been investigated as an outcome, and which ideas and categorizing evokes.
 For example, what characteristics are evoked by a masculine face or a masculine name.
 However, as we shall see, when looking at the categories evoked by faces, that is where we start having a problem.

-When gender is measured as only the categories “woman” and “man” the implication may be that gender/sex consists of two discrete mutually exclusive categories (ref.
-When gender is measured on a continuum with femininity and masculinity mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but suggests that degrees are possible.
+When gender is measured as only the categories “woman” and “man” the implication may be that gender/sex consists of two discrete mutually exclusive categories (ref).
+When gender is measured on a continuum with femininity and masculinity as mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but suggests that degrees are possible.
 Additionally, there is a certain conceptual ambiguity around the terms femininity and masculinity, where they are conflated with the properties of women and men, even though there is evidence that these terms are applied differently to women and men (Hester et al., 2020).

 However, creating alternative methods presents a challenge in and of itself.
 Using categories, presents a challenge because the very act of presenting participants with a set number of categories in itself suggests that those categories are discrete and mutually exclusive.
 Allowing participants to use more than one category is to overcome that….